 Call us today for more information on our jewelry layaway plan!

 If you’re looking for a meaningful piece of jewellery, why not pick out a beautiful piece from our pawn shop with your partner’s birthstone?
 Birthstones are a great way to show someone that you are thinking of them because each birthstone has its own meaning that is special.
 There are many different interpretations of the meanings and some months have two are three stones.
 Here is a quick guide to the most common birthstones and meanings by month.

-May – Emerald: Emeralds have a beautiful deep-green colour and have several meanings.
-Fertility, rebirth, wisdom and patience are al qualities represented by this semi-precious gem.
+Emeralds have a beautiful deep-green colour and have several meanings.
+Fertility, rebirth, wisdom and patience are all qualities represented by this semi-precious gem.

-July – Ruby: The red ruby connotes love and passion for the wearer.
+The red ruby is full of passion and love.
 Rubies, emeralds and sapphires are wonderful alternatives to diamonds for engagement rings.

-August – Peridot: August’s birthstone is one of the only gems to come in only one colour: olive green.
-They may have varying tones, but they are always this green.
+August’s birthstone is one of the only gems to come in only one colour: olive green.
+While the peridot stone may have varying tones, but they are always this green.
 The peridot represents strength.

-October – Opal: The often milky white stone gives flashes of iridescent colours and is a beautiful stone set off by yellow gold.
+The often milky white stone, the opal, gives flashes of iridescent colours and is a beautiful stone set off by yellow gold.
 It means faithfulness and confidence and is a beautiful addition to anyone’s jewellery box.

-December – Turquoise: This beautiful blue stone is relatively inexpensive as it is widely available.
+This beautiful blue stone, turquoise, is relatively inexpensive as it is widely available.
 Is protects the wearer and may give a stronger connection to the spirit world.